RobotOptimist/macivor/content/blog/mlnet-v-python-simple.md

 And now how do we do the same simple regression in ML.NET.

 You will notice some major differences here.
 ML.NET throws us a little further into the deep end.
-There are tools and support, but it's still a steeper learning curve than python.
+There are tools and support, but it's still a steeper learning curve than Python.

 [Try it for yourself on Binder](https://mybinder.org/v2/gist/RobotOptimist/1bfd719dc621af45a0e633ffa7ecb9ec/master?filepath=ml_net_simple_regression.ipynb)

 First things first, you have to install the nuget packages and set up the using statements.
-From a practical standpoint this is almost identical to python.
+From a practical standpoint this is almost identical to Python.
 Jupyter Notebook has a special way to get a nuget package to download in a code block.
 All that has to be done is setting up a `#r` followed by `nuget:` and then the full name of the nuget package followed by a comma and the version desired.
 See below to see an example.

 ``` csharp
 // ML.NET Nuget packages installation